 - Cook for another 2-3 minutes on the other side until golden brown.

-- Repeat steps 5 and 6 until you’ve used up the entire recipe.
+- Repeat steps 5 and 6 until you’ve used up all the batter.

 - Stack the pancakes and top them with the reserved fresh blueberries.
 Enjoy your delicious blueberry protein pancakes!